simplefoc/simplefoc.github.io/docs/simplefoc_library/code/index.md

 ## Step 4. <a href="motors_config" class="remove_dec"> Motor setup </a>
 After the position sensor and the driver we proceed to initializing and configuring the motor.
-The library supports BLDC motors handled by the `BLDCMotor` class as well as stepper motors handled by the `StepperMotor` class.
-Both classes are instantiated by providing just the `pole_pairs` number of the motor and optionally the motors´ phase resistance and the KV rating.
+The library supports BLDC motors handled by the `BLDCMotor` class as well as stepper motors handled by the `StepperMotor` and `HybridStepperMotor` classes.
+Both classes are instantiated by providing just the `pole_pairs` number of the motor and optionally the motors'   phase resistance and the KV rating.

 <a href="javascript:show('0m','motor');" id="btn-0m" class="btn-motor btn btn-primary">BLDC motor</a>
 <a href ="javascript:show('1m','motor');" id="btn-1m" class="btn-motor btn">Stepper motor</a>
+<a href ="javascript:show('2m','motor');" id="btn-2m" class="btn-motor btn">HybridStepper motor</a>

 <div class="motor motor-0m" markdown="1" style="display:block">